Timescale Tips: How to Optimize Your Ingest Rate

 INSERT INTO mytable (‘2022-06-01 12:00:00’ 1, 1.11, 1.12), (‘2022-06-01 13:00:00’ 2, 2.21, 2.22)

-We hope this post has given you some ideas on what to look for when trying to maximize your inserts per row into your Timescale Cloud database.
+We hope this post has given you some ideas on what to look for when trying to maximize your inserts per row in your Timescale database.
 Remember to look up this blog post for more specific tips on PostgreSQL and TimescaleDB.

 Stay tuned for the next post of the series!